 Geography and Climate

 The total area of Meghalaya is approximately 22,429 square kilometres.
-The total population you can associate with the state is 2,964,007 (2011).
-It is true that the most important aspect that you can relate to the are the rivers.
+The total population you can associate with the state is 29,64,889 (2011).
+It is true that the most important aspect that you can relate to the state is its rivers.
 The major rivers you can find in the Garo hills are Kalu, Ringgi, Daring, Sanda and Simsang.
 A few of the major rivers located in the central and eastern parts of the state are Myntdu, Digaru and Umkhri Kynchiang.
 Taking a look at the geography of the state will help you to know that Meghalaya boasts of natural diverse natural vegetation.
 However, it seems to be a matter of grave concern that reckless grazing and unplanned cutting have resulted in the destruction of natural vegetation.More Details...

 Tourism of Meghalaya

-It will not be an erroneous claim to make that Meghalaya assumes significance as a major part of the economy.
+It will not be erroneous to say that Meghalaya assumes significance as a major part of the economy.
 The state has also evolved to a great extent during recent years.
 The fact remains that the initiative taken on the part of the Meghalaya government has helped the state to enjoy a new dimension.
 A few of the important tourist destinations you can associate with the state include Shillong, Mawsynram and Cheerapunjee.
 You are most likely to find a number of sites that further boosts the interest among concerned tourists including Monotiths in Khasi Hills, Jakrem, Jowai and Balpakram National Park.
 Apart from the aforementioned tourist locations, you can also find Natiang, Nokrek Biosphere, Tura and Siju Caves worth watching.
 More Details...